munterfi/hereR/README.md

 ## Contributing

 * Contributions to this package are very welcome, Issues and pull requests are the preferred ways to share them.
-* Please see the [contribution guidelines](https://github.com/munterfinger/hereR/blob/develop/.github/CONTRIBUTING.md) and direct pull requests to the `develop` branch.
+* Please see the [Contribution Guidelines](https://github.com/munterfinger/hereR/blob/develop/.github/CONTRIBUTING.md) and direct pull requests to the `develop` branch.
 * This project is released with a [Contributor Code of Conduct](https://github.com/munterfinger/hereR/blob/develop/.github/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## References